gircore/gir.core/README.md

 For the [GObject] system there are a lot of libraries which allow to write complete applications with deep system integration on linux.
 Unfortunately there are only bindings for [GtkSharp] which are well maintained and they just wrap the low level C-API.

 This project aims to provide:
-* An API which feels more natural to C# developers and thus greatly simplifies the C-API.
+* An API which feels more natural to C# developers and thus greatly simplifies the C-API (including the async/await feature).
 * A more complete API surface to integrate deeply with linux via supporting more libraries

 Supported libraries